renovatebot/renovate/docs/development/minimal-reproductions.md

 ## How the Renovate developers use your minimal reproduction

-The first benefit of a public reproduction is to prove that the problem is not caused by your environment or by a setting you left out of your description, thinking it wasn't relevant.
+The first benefit of a public reproduction is to prove that the problem is not caused by your environment or by a setting you left out of your description, thinking it was not relevant.
-If there were any doubts about whether you'd found a genuine problem before, they are usually removed once a reproduction is made.
+If there were any doubts about whether you had found a genuine problem before, they are usually removed once a reproduction is made.

 Next, when a reproduction has minimal config, it can often let us narrow down or even identify the root cause, suggest workarounds, etc.
 This means we can often help you from code inspection alone.

-Finally, by making the code/dependencies minimal, it usually makes the problem feasible to step through using a debugging if code inspection wasn't sufficient.
+Finally, by making the code/dependencies minimal, it usually makes the problem feasible to step through using a debugging if code inspection was not sufficient.
 Production repositories or non-minimal reproductions are often very difficult to debug because break points get triggered dozens or hundreds or times.

 ## What is a minimal reproduction?